SEO Guide for Rhode Island Nonprofits

 Why Finding a Nonprofit Online Is Nothing Like Finding a Restaurant

 Most companies that sell "SEO" treat every business the same.
 A restaurant, a contractor, and a nonprofit get the same generic package.
 For a nonprofit, that's the fastest way to stay invisible to the donors, grantmakers, and board candidates who actually fund the work.
+A donor doesn't care about ambience.
+They care whether you're a registered 501(c)(3), whether your most recent IRS Form 990 is publicly available and looks clean, whether Candid and Charity Navigator have current ratings, whether leadership and board are named with real bios, and whether your impact numbers are specific and recent.

-GiveWell, ImpactMatters, and other meta-evaluators — relevant for some categories (global health, poverty relief) and increasingly cited by AI tools when they're being conservative about recommendations.
+GiveWell, ImpactMatters, and other meta-evaluators — relevant for some categories (global health, poverty relief), and increasingly cited by AI tools when they're being conservative about recommendations.

 The Rhode Island Foundation, United Way of Rhode Island, and state-level funders — directory inclusion, grant recognition, and partnership pages from these institutions carry weight in both search and AI signals.

 Local press and lifestyle outlets — Providence Journal, GoLocalProv, Rhode Island Monthly, Providence Business News, and Boston Globe regional coverage.
-Earned media coverage signals to AI tools that the organization is a real, active participant in the community.

 Real awards and recognition — not the fluffy ones everyone else uses.
 Meaningful recognition from peer organizations, professional associations, or substantive evaluators.

+If those sources are weak or missing, a donor's research stalls before it ever reaches your "donate" page, even when the mission work is genuinely excellent.
 I broke the broader mechanics down in Connecting the Spokes: Why AI Needs SEO to Find You if you want the deeper read.

 What Changes When This Work Is Done Right